- Application and Scope

 - Considering the quality of the preparation and support offered to carers, family and child;

-- Reviewing data from disruption meetings to inform future care planning for children Looked After across Children's Social Care.
+- Reviewing data from disruption meetings to inform future care planning for Our Children across Children's Social Care.

 3. Arrangements for Chairing Disruption Meetings